Annie has been an online writer for over seven years. Annie's articles often focus on cooking and kitchen supplies.

-I really don't know why, but maybe it was because about forty years ago I found the cutest little something or other and bought it for 15 cents.
+I really don't know why I started this collection, but maybe it was because about forty years ago I found the cutest little something or other and bought it for 15 cents.
 (By the way, when was the cent sign removed from the keyboard?
 It was quite handy!)
 Anyway, I placed this 'something' in a visible and very predominant place so that when someone came in the house they would see it.

 My thought was that someone would then say, "Oh, that's a nice..."
 And then I would know what that thing was.
 Finally, someone mentioned that it looked like a tea bag holder.
 She explained that the tea bag was placed in the top and any liquid dripped into the bottom part.
 I guess it would work, but it could be just as messy as putting the used tea bag on the saucer.

 Many unusual strainers can be found on eBay and elsewhere online, as well in thrift shops and at garage sales.
 I wanted to share my collection with you today.